 I was told by many doctors that she is just developmentally delayed but she would catch up and be fine.
 That answer wasn't OK with us so we kept searching for doctors who would listen to us and not just treat us like paranoid parents.
 After many tests and many doctors, we finally found one that did blood work and found a diagnosis!

 Oaklynn was diagnosed with Rett syndrome at 21 months old when I was 36 weeks pregnant with her little sister.
 It was extremely hard to hear the news but we already knew something was wrong and were happy to finally have a diagnosis.
 We mourned for the child we now knew we lost and quickly turned around and celebrated the child we now have.

-We're trying to learn how to communicate with her and now that we know she understands us, life is so much better.
 She is a very happy and loving little girl.
 She loves music, dancing, swinging, cuddling and school.
 She is the best thing that has ever happened to us.
-She is 6 years old and has a younger sister and 2 younger brothers.
+She is 9 years old and has a younger sister and 2 younger brothers.
 We are blessed to be her parents and love her very much.
 We hope to be able to one day have a cure!

 Please follow our medical journey on Instagram: @special_needs_mama